 });

-if (!approved) return "Command rejected by user.";
+data: "Command rejected by user.",

 // Step 2: Execute on the server